experimentsym3/experimentsym3.github.io/_projects/7_project.md

 ### 🧠 Feature Extraction Strategy

-Features were engineered to capture both temporal and spectral signatures of motion.
+Features were engineered to capture both temporal and spectral signatures of activity.
 Selected features included:

 - **Time-domain:** mean, variance, standard deviation, skewness, kurtosis.
 - **Frequency-domain:** energy and entropy computed via FFT.
 - **Correlation metrics:** inter-axis relationships.
 - **Range and slope indicators:** to capture transitions.

-Notably, the **feature set was adapted** depending on the detected state to reduce computational cost in simple motion contexts.
+Notably, the **feature set was adapted** depending on the detected state to reduce computational cost in simple activity contexts.

 ---